HarrisonHemstreet/TIL-2023/til.md

 AND I need to get someone with prod db access to change the URL somewhere in globalrems

 # 12 October 2021
+TODO:
+1. RS-7410
+2. RS-7577
+* I can now start working on these bc Karl merged in his Jusda stuff which gives us a brand new UPS edi importer
+TIL: